deniselashlley/TheLightTreeYoga/src/pages/classes/index.md

 ---
 templateKey: classes-page
 title: What can you expect from my classes?
-mainImage:
+heroImage:
   image: /img/peopledoingyogainaparkatsunset.jpg
   imageAlt: yoga classes.
-seo:
-  browserTitle: 'The Light Tree | What can you expect from my classes? '
+meta:
   description: >-
     Classes are a blend of Vinyasa and Hatha incorporating traditional practices such as mudra and mantra, TCM methods.
-  title: Classes
+  title: What can you expect from my classes?
 ---
-Your Yoga practice is your personal journey.
-As the teacher I’m here to guide you safely and mindfully through the class providing options that allow you to create a practice that best serves you in that moment.
+<p>Your Yoga practice is your personal journey.
+As the teacher I’m here to guide you safely and mindfully through the class providing options that allow you to create a practice that best serves you in that moment.</p>

-Classes are a blend of Hatha and Vinyasa incorporating traditional practices such as mudra and mantra, Traditional Chinese Medicine, Western restorative postures and African spirituality wisdom and practices.
-I encourage a deeper more soulful connection to your body and mind through intention, movement, breath, focus, sound and in group settings togetherness, to shift energy and raise your vibration.
+<p>Classes are a blend of Hatha and Vinyasa incorporating traditional practices such as mudra and mantra, Traditional Chinese Medicine, Western restorative postures and African spirituality wisdom and practices.
+I encourage a deeper more soulful connection to your body and mind through intention, movement, breath, focus, sound and in group settings togetherness, to shift energy and raise your vibration.</p>

-My intention is that you leave class having connected with your body and breath, feeling more present, rooted and taller than when you came in.
-With regular practice my intention is that you encounter the transformation you are seeking.
+<p>My intention is that you leave class having connected with your body and breath, feeling more present, rooted and taller than when you came in.
+With regular practice my intention is that you encounter the transformation you are seeking.</p>

-## Class styles
+<h2>Class styles</h2>

 <table>
 <tr>